 If you’re considering visiting Seville or Cordoba or Granada and one of your driving factors is a thriving nightlife, then Seville might be a good choice for you.
 The country of Spain is known to have the highest concentration of bars in the EU, with one bar for every 132 people in the country.
 And the city with the highest concentration of bars per person?
 Seville!

 Combine the sheer amount choice of nightlife venues with a young and international student population and you will be able to find that you can party into the wee hours of the morning almost every day in Seville.
 But Seville’s nightlife isn’t just centred around clubs and drinking.
-In fact, if you want to be a little bit more tame but still want to enjoy a vibrant nightlife, there is still a ton of option available to you.
+In fact, if you want to be a little bit more tame but still want to enjoy a vibrant nightlife, there is still a ton of options available to you.

 For instance, it is possible for your bar crawls to be all about the food and to hop from tapas bar to tapas bar until well after midnight.
 Also, if you want to experience a local flamenco in one of its cities of origin, then heading to a flamenco bar late a night (preferably in the Triana neighbourhood) is a great idea.